ccin2p3/puppet-riemann/README.md

 This is the publisher part of this module's pubsub model.
 Use this for forwarding streams to other riemann nodes.

+The way this currently works is by creating a `let` binding per subscription for the publisher's targeted `(streams …)` block.
+The published stream consists of two halves between which the subscriber binding will be squeezed.
+I hope to find a better implementation (patches welcome).

 #### Parameters

 * `content` Array with two elements.
-The first element being the first part of the expression, before the subscriber alias.
-The second being the second part, after the subscriber.
-If no subscriber is defined in your site, the stream will basically be a noop stream.
+The first element of the expression comes before the subscriber binding.
+The second comes after the subscriber.
+If no subscriber is defined in your site, the stream will basically be a noop stream (patches welcome).
+Defaults to something which will forward all events (the code is embarassing).
-* `streams` string referencing the streams part.
+* `streams` string referencing the targeted streams section.
 Defaults to `default`

 #### Example